ranamerp/Tweettragedy/README.md

 To install the dependencies required for the front-end, you can do `npm install` within the root folder.

 ## Installation
 To install this project, you can either clone it using `git clone` or by downloading the zip file.

+## Running
+To run this program, you can do `npm start` within the root folder.
+This will start the front end.

+To run the back-end, you can do `python app.py`.

+In order for full functionality, both programs must be running simultaneously.